SpaceMonkey-MH/Unnamed_Project/Notes.md

 	expected result, as the ray, thus the damage, stops at the first encounter.
 This might work for a different weapon, possibility to be explored.
 I think I'll do both, in two separate weapons.
 	Or, I could try and pierce through the collided characters by cycling ray-cast and adding the found dudes to the exception list.
-I'll keep both just in case
+I'll keep both just in case.
+	Or, or, or, I could leave the ray-casting as is, without evading dupplicate damage, and thus allowing for more damage close, less damage far, which is what I wanted from the beginning.
+Would require balancing though.